academe/SagePay-Integration/README.md

 API.
 Nothing has been checked against the bank, so we have no idea yet if these details will be authenticated or not.

+What is a mystery to me is just why the card identifier is needed at all.
+The session key is only valid for one set of card details, so the session key should be all the Sage Pay needs to know to access those card details when the final purchase is requested.
+But no, this additional "card identifier" also needs to be sent to the gateway.

+The `merchantSessionKey` identifies a short-lived storage area in the gatway for passing the card details from client to gateway.
+The `cardIdentifier` then identifies a single card within the storage area.
+The storage can only store a single card though, so it's just another thing to have to manage.
+My guess is that this is an attempt to make the temporary card detail handling more consistent with the long-term card tokens (also called `cardIdentifier`).
+But to my mind, there is no card identifier *unless* the merchant site wants a long-lived token to use again.

 ### Submit a Transaction

 A transaction can be initiated using the card identifier.